Skip to content

 Verify the following dependencies, permissions, and runtime requirements for successful setup.

-• Hydrolix cluster: A running Hydrolix cluster version 4.22.1 or higher.
-Find deployment instructions for your preferred cloud vendor (AWS, Google, Linode, or Microsoft) in Welcome to Hydrolix .
+• Hydrolix cluster: A running Hydrolix cluster with a version compatible with your connector version.
+See the compatibility matrix.
+Find deployment instructions for your preferred cloud vendor (AWS, Google, Linode, or Microsoft) in Welcome to Hydrolix.

 • An AWS VPC and subnet.
 The EMR cluster requires access to external resources.
 It needs to communicate with the Hydrolix cluster's API and one or more S3 buckets.
 Set up VPCs, subnets, NACLs, and route tables in AWS to support the EMR cluster.